Variable selection with Hamming loss: Introduction

 The present paper makes further steps in the analysis of variable selection with a Hamming loss initiated in \cite{GJW2012,JJ2012}.
-Unlike \cite{GJW2012,JJ2012}, we study the sequence model \eqref{vectormodel} rather than Gaussian regression and analyze the behavior of the minimax risk rather than that of the Bayes risk with a specific prior.
-Furthermore, we consider not only $s\sim d^{1-\beta}$ but general $s$ and derive non-asymptotic results that are valid for any sample size.
-Remarkably, we get an exact expression for the non-asymptotic minimax risk and find explicitly the minimax selectors.
+Unlike \cite{GJW2012,JJ2012}, we study the sequence model \eqref {vectormodel} rather than Gaussian regression and analyze the behavior of the minimax risk rather than that of the Bayes risk with a specific prior.
+Furthermore, we consider not only $s\sim d^{1-\beta}$ but general $s$ and derive nonasymptotic results that are valid for any sample size.
+Remarkably, we get an exact expression for the nonasymptotic minimax risk of separable (coordinate-wise) selectors and find explicitly the separable minimax selectors.
 Finally, we construct data-driven selectors that are simultaneously adaptive to the parameters $a$ and $s$.

 Specifically, we consider the minimax risk